Neoshamanism: Neoshamanic tourism

 Neoshamanism adherents may travel to communities with Indigenous shamanic traditions, or what they believe are shamanic traditions, in order to view or participate in shamanic ceremonies.
 Some go to other countries seeking experiences and initiations that they believe will make them "shamans" themselves.
 However, although those who conduct such ceremonies for tourists might come from communities with authentic Indigenous traditions, the ceremonies themselves have been adapted specifically to a tourist context.
 As this is a financially lucrative business for poor communities, there is also no guarantee that the people offering these experiences have been trained in any ceremonies, or that the substances being offered are what has been advertised.
 These touristic ceremonies vary in form.
 In some cases, they might represent public shamanic sacrifices or mass healings.
 In Yakutsk, a shamanic theatre has been opened for such performances.

-In other cases, tourists are seeking out encounters with hallucinogenic drugs such as ayahuasca as part of neoshamanic ceremonies.
+Following the publication of articles on Peruvian ayahuasca ceremonies in The New York Times Magazine (2004) and National Geographic Adventure (2006), which included anecdotal accounts of therapeutic effects, tourists increasingly began seeking out encounters with hallucinogenic drugs such as ayahuasca as part of neoshamanic ceremonies.
 According to Mark Hay, those seeking out ayahuasca ceremonies in the Amazon "contribute to the wanton commodification and fetishization of the cultures whose practices they wish to insinuate themselves into...," especially given that there is no one ayahuasca ceremony shared by all the cultures that traditionally used it; each has unique ceremonies and uses of the brew.
-Additionally, the practitioners that offer such ceremonies are not regulated and none have proof of credentials.
+Additionally, the practitioners, such as Mancoluto, that offer such ceremonies are not regulated and none have proof of credentials.
 While deaths are rare, they are not unheard-of; nearly a dozen tourists have died in Peru after consuming ayahuasca.

 New Age retreats that offer experiences purporting to be vision quests, sweat lodges, and shamanic initiations, usually lasting a weekend or a week, are also popular.
 In October 2009, during a New Age retreat organized by motivational speaker and former telemarketer, James Arthur Ray, three people died and 21 more became ill while participating in an overcrowded and improperly set up heat endurance experience, advertised as a "Spiritual Warrior" sweat lodge ceremony, led by Ray.
 The nontraditional structure contained some 60 people and was located at a new age retreat center called Angel Valley, near Sedona, Arizona; participants paid approximately $10,000 per person to attend.
 In 2011, Ray was convicted of three counts of negligent homicide.
-Spiritual leaders in Indian Country spoke out against these experiences led by untrained, unqualified people, clarifying that "the ceremony which he was selling bore little if any resemblance to an actual sweat lodge ceremony."
+Spiritual leaders in Indian country spoke out against these experiences led by untrained, unqualified people, clarifying that "the ceremony which he was selling bore little if any resemblance to an actual sweat lodge ceremony."